 Field Meaning Number Phone number under which the service (Item) entered above can be reached.
-Mode Mode in which your router compares the digits of Number with the called party number of the incoming call: right to left (default value) left to right (DDI): Always select if your rout- er is connected to a point-to-point connec- tion.
-CAPI Username (only for Item = CAPI 1.1 EAZ 09 mapping or Item = CAPI 2.0) CAPI user name.
-Only necessary if you want to use the CAPI user concept (see User's Guide X4100/200/300).
+Mode Mode in which your router compares the digits of Number with the called party number of the incoming call: right to left (default value) left to right (DDI): Always select if your router is connected to a point-to-point connection.
 Bearer Type of incoming call.
 Possible values: data: data call voice: voice call (modem, voice, analog fax) any: both data and voice calls